bagelquant/knightrade/docs/conventions.md

-# Convensions
+# Conventions

-This document describes the convensions used in this project.
+This document describes the conventions used in this project.
 Including:

 - [File Structure](#file-structure)
 - [Naming](#naming)